 Mix the dough: In a bowl, combine levain and water and mix until the levain is dissolved.
 Add the bread flour, kernza flour, and salt and mix using a dough whisk until the dough forms a shaggy mass.
 Using your hand, fold the dough by picking up one side of it, stretching it and bringing it toward the center.
 Rotate the bowl and repeat this folding motion 10-15 more times.

 Bulk proof: Place the water tray in the middle of the warming plate on the base of the Proofer.
-Pour ¼ C (60 ml) water into the tray and place the rack on top of the tray.
+Pour ¼ C (60 ml) water into the tray, place the rack on top of the tray, and set it to 78°F (26°C).
 Place the bowl of dough in the Proofer.
 The dough will need about 3-4 hours total for bulk proofing and will be given 4 stretch and folds during the first two hours.

 Fold the dough: After the first 30 minutes of proofing, remove the bowl from the Proofer and perform the first set of stretch and folds.
 With the dough still inside the bowl, pick up one edge of the dough, stretch it as far as it will go, and then fold it into the center.
 Turn the bowl 90 degrees and repeat this motion three more times, until you have gone around the circumference of the bowl.
 Repeat this folding 3 more times at 30 minute intervals for a total of four sets of stretch and folds over a two hour period.
 No folds will be performed after the first two hours of bulk proofing.

 Shape: Turn the dough onto a floured countertop.
 Divide the dough in half and preshape each piece into a round.
 Rest 20 minutes.
 Shape each round into a boule or batard.
 Place into floured bannetons.